 Williamstown, West Virginia

 Founded as a glass decorating firm in Martins Ferry, Ohio, in May 1905, the Fenton Art Glass Co. soon found itself unable to obtain the glassware it needed to fill orders.
-The company constructed a factory in Williamstown during the fall of 1906 and began making glass there on January 2, 1907.
-Brothers Frank L. Fenton and John W. Fenton headed the concern, and they were soon joined by three more siblings--Charles Fenton, James Fenton and Robert Fenton.
-Still in business today, the Fenton Art Glass Company now ranks among the world s foremost producers of handmade colored art glass.
-Members of the third- and fourth-generations of the Fenton family currently hold key management positions.
+The company constructed a factory in Williamstown during the fall of 1906 and began making glass there on Jan.
+2, 1907.
+Brothers Frank L. Fenton and John W. Fenton headed the concern, and they were soon joined by three more siblings -- Charles Fenton, James Fenton and Robert Fenton.
+Still in business today, the Fenton Art Glass Co. now ranks among the world's foremost producers of handmade colored art glass.
+Members of the third and fourth generations of the Fenton family currently hold key management positions.